 Units 1 performed very well during the year with 91% availability.
 Unit 1 ran at 223MW average load.
-Unit 2 first synchronization was achieved on March 25, 2020 and commercial operation was declared on May 2, 2020.
-Unit 2 availability improved with 100% availability during the 3rd quarter of 2020.
-The unit run at 300MW for the full month of September 2020.
+Unit 2 first synchronization achieved on March 25, 2020 and commercial operation was declared on May 2, 2020.
+Unit 2 availability improved with 100% availability during the 3rd quarter of the 2020.
+The unit run 300MW in full month of September 2020.
 It was during the 4th quarter when the unit encountered boiler tube leaks and generator breakdown in December 2020.